FAQ'S

 What is a full-day session like?

-Upon arrival, Jake applies the stencil and collaborates closely with the client to finalize the design and its precise placement on the body.
-Short breaks are provided throughout the session as needed to manage comfort levels, along with a dedicated 30-45 minute lunch break.
+Short breaks are provided throughout the session as needed to manage comfort levels, along with a dedicated 45 minute-1 hour lunch break.
 This extended pause allows both the artist and client to stretch, refresh, and maintain focus for the remainder of the session.

-Each full-day booking is reserved exclusively for one client, eliminating any scheduling pressure.
-If additional time is required to perfect the tattoo, the session can extend without compromise—prioritizing quality and precision above all.
+Each full-day booking is reserved exclusively for one client, prioritizing quality and precision above all.
 There will be no rush during our full day session; the day is yours only.

-During your consultation with Jake, he will explore options for reducing the overall cost of multi-day projects.
-Certain projects, such as back pieces or sleeves, may require 3-6 sessions to complete in full.
-Rather than booking individual full-day sessions, Jake can collaborate with you to develop a tailored multi-day project plan, which can help lower your total cost.
-By consolidating sessions into a multi-day package, you will typically receive a 15-20% discount compared to booking individual full-day sessions for a large-scale project.
+During your consultation with Jake, he will explore options with you for reducing the overall cost of multi-day projects.
+Certain projects, such as back pieces or sleeves, may require 3-5 sessions to complete in full.
+Rather than booking individual full-day sessions, Jake can work with you to develop a tailored multi-day project plan, which will help lower your total cost on large projects.

 Apply a thin layer of tattoo aftercare balm (Tattoo Goo, Hustle Butter, Mad Rabbit, etc.).
 Don't apply too much and create a moist area, just rub it in until it has a thin layer.
 Too much gunked up can make healing take even longer.
 It's better to be on the light side than the heavy side.
 It needs to breath to heal!
 Let your skin breath and it will heal like a normal wound.
 The more air it gets, the more natural it will be for your fresh ink.